School of Social Work

 Aside from the quality control and data analysis that the SSW must perform annually, all students attending part-time will receive a 30% discount provided the above documentation.
 Upon admission, all documentation must be submitted at new student orientation.

 Our Ft.
-Myers and Palm Beach/Treasure Coast students automatically receive a 35% tuition reduction, and our Bahamian student tuition is discounted 47% - making these sites affordable options as well.
+Myers and Palm Beach/Treasure Coast students automatically receive a 35% tuition reduction, - making these sites affordable options as well.
 This may not be combined with merit scholarships or other tuition discounts that are offered at the Miami Shores Campus.